-A four week course to explore your values, intersectional identity, and
+A twelve hour course to explore your values, intersectional identity, and

 how to make ethically-informed decisions on your housing journey.

 "Allyship and Housing Justice is a course designed for anyone living in the US.
 Whether you are a renter or owner, live alone or in co-housing, want to buy land or give it all back - there is content here that will make you think deeply and differently about what it means to feel secure in your housing, what equity in housing *could* look like, what systems and structures keep us bound instead of liberated, and most importantly, ways we can all get free.
 If you are feeling the call to reimagine private property, to rethink zoning restrictions, to redress predatory practices, and to reinvest in community, this course has something for you.”

 Allyship and Housing Justice is a twelve hour course over multiple weeks dedicated to unpacking our socialization and positionality related to our personal journeys and relationships to housing.
 We explore the housing crisis and what we can each do to combat it.

 Come investigate collective ideas about housing, property, ownership, and the need to further explore and live into alternatives.
 How has your personal housing journey shaped and limited your ability to dream beyond what you have experienced?
 What equitable solutions are available?
 Is there a way to own property or collect rent in an ethical and equitable way?
 With rents rising, affordable housing stock diminishing and the broader housing crisis, we look at how we can all take action to mitigate some of the pressing issues, both current and historical.